tszip/tszip/README.md

 Use tszip to compile TypeScript libraries, including React components, to 100% tree-shakeable ESM (**not bundles**).

 The [legacy fork](https://npmjs.com/package/@tszip/legacy), which aimed to guarantee backwards compatibility if that is your goal, is now deprecated (before ever having been released).
-If you need CJS interop (which you never would at the upstream library level) use that package.
+If you need CJS interop, which you never would at the upstream library level, please use that package.

 <!-- *Backwards-compatible compiler for TypeScript libraries.*